 Number 3: Dads are co-parents, not babysitters

 This post garnered a ton of discussion, especially from the subject at hand: dads.
-While moms continue to perform most parenting duties, dads are stepping up to the plate and helping to balance the gender divide often found in our homes.
+While moms continue to perform most parenting duties, dads are stepping up to the plate and helping to balance the gender divide found in our homes.
 I especially loved hearing from stay-at-home dads who completely skew the mom-as-caregiver, dad-as-breadwinner stereotype.

 Number 2: Why forcing kids to say sorry may not be a good idea

-We often see forced apologies as good manners, or we don’t normally consider saying sorry as a bad thing; either way, this post got you talking.
+We see forced apologies as good manners, or we don’t normally consider saying sorry as a bad thing; either way, this post got you talking.
 Some of you were able to look into your own parenting and rethink a few methods.
 Others provided examples of forced apologies gone wrong.
-For me, any chance we can get to consider the world from our kids’ point of view often proves eye-opening.
+For me, any chance we can get to consider the world from our kids’ point of view proves eye-opening.

 And the number 1 post of the Top of Four of Four 2012 is…